MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsAppSetupPolicy.md

 ```

 ### -PinnedMessageBarApps
-Apps will be pinned in messaging extensions and into the ellipsis menu.
+Apps are pinned in messaging extensions and into the ellipsis menu.

 ```yaml
 Type: Microsoft.Teams.Policy.Administration.Cmdlets.Core.PinnedMessageBarApp[]